Nikoletos-K/Data-Structures-and-Algorithms-in-C/modules/HeapSort/README.md

 Heapsort was invented by J. W. J. Williams in 1964.
 This was also the birth of the heap, presented already by Williams as a useful data structure in its own right.
 In the same year, R. W. Floyd published an improved version that could sort an array in-place, continuing his earlier research into the treesort algorithm.

 ## Complexity
-Overall time complexity of Heap Sort is O(nLogn)
+Overall time complexity of Heap Sort is O(nlogn)

 ## Resources
 [Wikipedia](https://en.wikipedia.org/wiki/Heapsort)